 What compensation do Learning Fellows receive?

-Learning Fellows at Dartmouth receive an hourly wage for their time and formal training in facilitation from the Dartmouth Center for the Advancement of Learning (DCAL) and the Instructional Design team in Educational Technologies.
+Learning Fellows at Dartmouth receive an hourly wage for their time and formal training in facilitation from the Dartmouth Center for the Advancement of Learning (DCAL) and the Learning Design and Technology.
 Learning Fellows are chosen from students who have previously completed the course, by permission of the professor.
 Learning Fellows are expected to work 6-10 hours a week, including attending all classroom sessions.

 Do I have to recruit, hire, or train the Fellows?

-No. Members of DCAL and Instructional Design handle the recruitment, application, and training of Learning Fellows.
+No. Members of DCAL and the Learning Designers handle the recruitment, application, and training of Learning Fellows.
 We select potential Learning Fellows from students who have previously taken the course (or a very similar one).
-A list of finalists is submitted to the professor for review and with the professor’s approval, DCAL and Instructional Design issue letters of acceptance.
-DCAL and Instructional Design handle all of the paperwork associated with hiring and paying the Fellows, and we provide training to the Learning Fellows so that they are ready to facilitate small group activities in class.
+A list of finalists is submitted to the professor for review and with the professor’s approval, the Learning Fellows Program issues letters of acceptance.
+The LF Program handles all of the paperwork associated with hiring and paying the Fellows, and we provide training to the Learning Fellows so that they are ready to facilitate small group activities in class.